Aleksej Pokuševski: Olympiacos (2019–2020)

-Oklahoma City Thunder (2020–present)
+Oklahoma City Thunder (2020–2024)

-Pokuševski was selected with the 17th overall pick in the 2020 NBA draft by the Minnesota Timberwolves, becoming the youngest player selected in the draft.
-Two days after the draft in November 2020, his draft rights were traded to the Oklahoma City Thunder in a three-team trade.
-On December 9th 2020, Pokuševski signed with the Thunder.
-On 3 February 2021, Pokuševski received his first assignment at Oklahoma City Blue, the affiliate team of Oklahoma City Thunder in the NBA G League.
-In his rookie season, he was the youngest active player in the NBA.
-On 14 March, Pokuševski made his first NBA career start.
-He scored 23 points which includes five 3-pointers, grabbed a career-high 10 rebounds and dished out 4 assists in a 128–122 win over the Memphis Grizzlies, becoming the third Thunder rookie (following Russell Westbrook and Darius Bazley) to post a 20–10 double-double.
-At 19 years and 78 days old, he became the youngest player in franchise history to score 20+ points while also setting the record for being the youngest player in league history with 20+ points, 10+ rebounds and 5+ 3-pointers made in a game.
-Pokuševski also became the second-youngest player in NBA history to make five 3-pointers in a game behind only LeBron James in 2004.
+On November 18, 2020, Pokuševski was selected with the 17th overall pick in the 2020 NBA draft by the Minnesota Timberwolves, becoming the youngest player selected that year.
+Two days later, his draft rights were sent to the Oklahoma City Thunder in a three-team trade and on 9 December 2020, he signed with the Thunder, becoming the youngest active player in the NBA that season.
+On 3 February 2021, Pokuševski received his first assignment at the Oklahoma City Blue, the Thunder's affiliate team in the NBA G League and on 14 March, he made his first NBA career start where he scored 23 points, including five 3-pointers, grabbed a career-high 10 rebounds and dished out 4 assists in a 128–122 win over the Memphis Grizzlies, becoming the third Thunder rookie (following Russell Westbrook and Darius Bazley) to post a 20–10 double-double.
+At 19 years and 78 days old, he became the youngest player in franchise history to score 20-plus points while also setting the record for being the youngest player in league history with 20-plus points, 10-plus rebounds and 5-plus three-pointers made in a game.
+Pokuševski also became the second-youngest player in NBA history to make five three-pointers in a game behind only LeBron James in 2004.

-On April 3, 2022, Pokuševski recorded his first NBA triple-double with 17 points, 10 rebounds, and 12 assists in a 117–96 win over the Phoenix Suns, becoming the seventh Thunder and the 12th youngest player in NBA history (after Magic Johnson) to achieve a triple-double.
+On April 3, 2022, Pokuševski recorded his first NBA triple-double with 17 points, 10 rebounds, and 12 assists in a 117–96 win over the Phoenix Suns, becoming the seventh Thunder and the 12th-youngest player in NBA history (after Magic Johnson) to achieve a triple-double.

 In July 2022, Pokuševski joined the Thunder for the 2022 NBA Summer League.
+On November 22, Pokuševski scored 16 points and grabbed 14 rebounds during a 126–122 loss to the Boston Celtics.
+From December 2022 to March 2023, Pokuševski was unable to play due to a non-displaced tibial plateau fracture in his left leg.

+On 23 February 2024, Pokuševski was waived by the Thunder.

+Charlotte Hornets (2024)

+On 28 February 2024, Pokuševski signed with the Charlotte Hornets.
+On 6 July, he was waived by Charlotte.

+Partizan (2024–present)

+On 20 August 2024, Pokuševski signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+In his debut season with Partizan, Pokuševski averaged 3.9 points and 2.2 rebounds over 27 EuroLeague games.
+During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.